Compression of Currents and Varifolds: Nystrom approximation in RKHS

-where the coefficient vector $\bm{\alpha} = (\alpha_{1},\dots,\alpha_{n})^{T} \in \R^{n}$ is given by
+where the coefficient vector ${\alpha} = (\alpha_{1},\dots,\alpha_{n})^{T} \in \R^{n}$ is given by

-where $(K_{XX})_{ij} = k(x_{i},x_{j})$ is the kernel matrix evaluated on input points $\{x_{i}\}_{i=1}^{n}$.
+where $(K_{XX}) \in \R^{n\times n}$ is the kernel matrix evaluated on input points $\{x_{i}\}_{i=1}^{n}$.

-The \tit{Nystrom} Kernel Ridge Regression \cite{connections} is a related problem that fits the data in a restricted subspace of the RKHS, that is parametrized by a finite set of control points $\bm{c}=\{c_{1},\dots,c_{m}\}\subset \mathcal{X}$ in the domain.
+The \tit{Nystrom} KRR \cite{connections} is a related problem that fits the data in a restricted subspace of the RKHS, that is parametrised by a finite set of $m$ distinct control points $\bm{c}=\{c_{i}\}_{i=1}^{m}\subset \mathcal{X}$ in the domain.
 Defining the subspace

 the Nystrom KRR problem is to find

 Once again, there exists a unique solution to this problem of the form